AqibNiazi/AqibNiazi/README.md

 <h2 align="center">Hi 👋!
-I am a software engineer with 2 years of experience specializing in front-end development using React and Next.js.
-Currently working in DBQP Labs.</h2>
+I am a software engineer with 2 years of experience specializing in front-end development using React and Next.js.</h2>

 ###